Great steak, shellfish plates and funnel cakes.

-Traditional Caesar salad with garlic paprika croutons, tuna tartare and beef carpaccio are other starters you may want to indulge in.
+Traditional Caesar salad with garlic paprika croutons, tuna tartare and crab cakes are other starters you may want to indulge in.

 Main courses feature several cuts of mouthwatering beef, including a bone-in rib-eye, bone-in New York strip steak, a porterhouse for two and a chile rubbed double rib-eye.

-You can also add additional toppings to your steak, including Main lobster, foie gras, blue cheese or bacon and shallots.
+You can also add additional toppings to your steak, including Maine lobster, foie gras, blue cheese or bacon and shallots.